Inbestigator/dressed/packages/dressed/README.md

 bun dressed build -ir
 bun .dressed
 ```

-- By default, the builder outputs only boilerplate data.
-- To include an instance creator, add the `-i` flag.
-- To register your bot's commands, add the `-r` flag.

 For more information on how to create a simple bot, check out [the getting started guide](/docs/guide/getting-started).